 Test Preparation | Online quizzes, practice exams | Helps students prepare for tests with mock exams and interactive questions | Quizlet, StudyBlue, PrepScholar |

-Reference management | Citation tools | Simplifies the creation of citations and bibliographies | Zotero, Mendeley, EasyBib |
+Reference Management | Citation tools | Simplifies the creation of citations and bibliographies | Zotero, Mendeley, EasyBib |

 Language Learning | Apps and language tools | Assists with learning new languages and improving academic writing | Duolingo, Babbel, Writefull |

-The Future: What Does It Resemble?
+The : What Does It Look like?

 In the past, you could say that colleges and the academicians governing them were like the gatekeepers of higher learning.
-They had the final say in who graduated and got the degrees that were like golden tickets to higher-paying jobs and respect in the adult world.
+They had the definitive say in who graduated and got the degrees that were like golden tickets to higher-paying jobs and respect in the adult world.

-While colleges still obviously dictate who graduates from their hallowed halls and who doesn't, many of them have become more permissive with how they allow their attending pupils to learn.
+Although colleges still obviously dictate who graduates from their hallowed halls and who doesn’t, many of them have become more permissive with how they allow their attending pupils to learn.

-That's necessary.
-The colleges that are willing to be flexible are probably the ones that will remain the most desirable in the immediate future.
+That’s necessary.
+The colleges that are willing to be flexible are probably the ones that will remain the most desirable in the immediate .
 That means embracing new technology rather than fighting against it.